Frequently asked copyright questions

 In accordance with copyright law, we require complete and valid copyright notifications for each removal request.

-The easiest way to submit another complaint is to sign into your Google or YouTube account and use our copyright complaint webform.
+The easiest way to submit another complaint is to sign in to YouTube and use our copyright complaint webform.

 We have likely received a counter notification regarding your removal request.
 The video will be reinstated unless you submit evidence that you’ve filed a court action against the user seeking to restrain the allegedly infringing activity.
 If we don't receive that notice from you within 10 days, we may reinstate the material to YouTube.